tkntjsdw/fast-dna/docs/contributing/testing.md

 Additionally, we offer testing services under `./build/testing` that can be used to assist in comprehensive testing.
 We have included these configurations and tests as a starting point.
 Run the tests manually, and the cloud services dashboard can be used to evaluate your code changes before submitting for code review.

-If your interested in using these services contact the project maintainers on [discord](https://discord.gg/FcSNfg4) to gain access.
+If you're interested in using these services contact the project maintainers on [discord](https://discord.gg/FcSNfg4) to gain access.

 ### Testing on physical devices
 When testing local code on physical devices, Localtunnel allows you to easily share a web service on your local machine without managing DNS and firewall settings.